 Almost everyone has some access to credit at some point in their lives.
 But once you've used it up, what's your plan for making the debt go away as quickly as possible?

-Learn HowIn our modern world, almost everyone has some access to credit in it's multiple forms - from credit cards and personal loans to overdrafts, installment plans and much more.
-Getting rid of that debt, sometimes can be a big problem.
+Learn HowIn our modern world, almost everyone has some access to credit - from credit cards and personal loans to overdrafts, installment loans, and much more.
+But getting rid of that debt can sometimes be a big problem.

 When debt gets out of hand and there's no plan to resolve it, that debt becomes problem debt.
 A lot of people in this situation automatically assume they have to file for bankruptcy.
 In reality, you might have more options than you